quantified-uncertainty/ea-crux-project/src/content/docs/getting-started/index.md

 4. Consider [Critical Uncertainties](/understanding-ai-risk/models/critical-uncertainties/) that drive disagreements

 **For those ready to contribute:**
-1. Explore [Interventions](/knowledge-base/interventions/) to see what kinds of work exist
+1. Explore [Responses](/knowledge-base/responses/) to see what kinds of work exist
 2. Check out [Organizations](/knowledge-base/organizations/) to understand who's working on what
-3. Review [Career Paths](/knowledge-base/resources/careers/) if you're considering working in the field
-4. Read about [Funding](/knowledge-base/resources/funding/) if you're starting a project
+3. Read about [Funders](/knowledge-base/funders/) if you're starting a project

 The rest of this "Getting Started" section provides curated reading paths for different audiences:
 - [For Newcomers](/getting-started/for-newcomers/) - If you're completely new to AI safety